simonlotzkar/autoblocks/README.md

     - edit group hp
     - remove group from characters
     - delete group and its characters from play
-- automatically save the library to file when adding custom statblocks, and automatically load the library from file when starting the application
+- automatically save the library to file when quitting the application, and
-- chose to save the current play environment to file when exiting the application
-- chose to load a play environment when starting the application
+- optionally load the library from file

 ### Currently added default statblocks:
 - Orc

 ### Future additions:
+- save the current play environment to file when exiting the application ☐
+- load a play environment when starting the application ☐
 - delete statblocks from the library ☐
+- edit statblocks in the library ☐
 - turn order and automation of turns ☐
 - inventory/loot generation ☐
 - come with all default monsters in the 5th edition monsters manual (1/300) ☐